 An estate or probate bond is not insurance, however.
 The bonded party would be responsible to the surety for payments it makes on your behalf due to your failure to fulfill your duties toward the estate.
 An Indemnity Agreement signed when purchasing the bond functions as your promise to repay the surety for the losses you cause the surety to pay on your behalf.
 Often an appointment as administrator or executor will not be finalized until the estate or probate surety bond is purchased.

-Colonial offers the direct and digital way to obtain estate and probate bonds.
+Colonial offers a direct and digital way to obtain estate and probate bonds.
 We are the insurance company — which means no agent, no broker, and no middleman.
 We make it easy to obtain your bond instantly.
 The steps are easy — get a quote online, fill out your information, satisfy underwriting requirements, and enter your payment method.
 Print or e-file your bond from your office.
 It’s that simple!
+Get your estate bond, today.